albumentations-team/albumentations/README.md

 ## Contributing

-To create pull request to the repository follow the documentation at [docs/contributing.rst](docs/contributing.rst)
+To create a pull request to the repository follow the documentation at [docs/contributing.rst](docs/contributing.rst)

 ### Adding new transforms
 If you are contributing a new transformation, make sure to update ["Pixel-level transforms"](#pixel-level-transforms) or/and ["Spatial-level transforms"](#spatial-level-transforms) sections of this file (`README.md`).
 To do this, simply run (with python3 only):
 ```
 python3 tools/make_transforms_docs.py make
 ```
-and copy/paste the results in the corresponding sections.
+and copy/paste the results into the corresponding sections.
 To validate your modifications, you can run:
 ```
 python3 tools/make_transforms_docs.py check README.md